Skip to main content

 How to Fix a Stuck [Grinder](https://munchmakers.com/product-category/custom-grinders/): Complete Troubleshooting Guide

 A stuck grinder is one of the most frustrating issues for cannabis users.
-Whether it's completely seized up or just sticky and difficult to turn, this guide covers every method to get your grinder working smoothly again - and prevent future jams.
+Whether it's a quality aluminum grinder from MunchMakers that's built up resin over time or a cheaper model that's seized, this guide covers every method to get your grinder working smoothly again - and prevent future jams.

 Quick Answer